tristan00b/py-musebot-template/README.md

 ## Caveats

-While you are free to choose your own synthesis method, the template uses the Pyo library.
-Currently Pyo can only be used with Python 2.6, 2.7.
-The convenience of Pyo, however, is that it includes high-level tools for sound synthesis, as well as takes care of MIDI and OSC operations.
+- Currently Pyo can only be used with Python 2.6/2.7, and this template targets Python 2.7 only.

 ## More Info